bguiz/angular-ember-compare/content/mvc/mvc-overview.md

 to get a feel for how much work would be involved if rolling your own.

 There were several frameworks to come out before, but BackboneJs really nailed it.
-It combined the use of AJAX with MVC patterns in a JavaScript library that allowed front end developers to create a single-page application;
-an application where every page was simply JavaScript used to re-render (most of) the visible page in the client, and none of the requests navigated you away from `index.html`.
+It combined the use of AJAX with MVC patterns in a JavaScript library that allowed front end developers to create a single-page application - an application where every page simply used JavaScript to re-render (most of) the visible page in the client, and none of the requests navigated you away from `index.html`.

 This combination of AJAX and the MVC pattern is the cornerstone of single-page application frameworks.
 BackboneJs is certainly not the only single-page application framework, it merely was the first to gain widespread popularity.
 There a currently a [plethora of different frameworks](http://todomvc.com) looking to take its place, two of which are AngularJs and EmberJs.

 ### MVC in single-page application frameworks